-The American Gem Society, AGS, was founded in 1943 by a small group of retail jewelers who had the interest of buyers in mind, aiming to protect them against fraud in the diamond industry.
-They are bound to uphold the highest standard of ethics and integrity to the diamond industry, where ensuring a high level of dependability for first-time shoppers is essential.
+The American Gem Society was founded in 1943 by a small group of retail jewelers who had the interests of buyers in mind, and a keen interest in protecting them against fraud in the diamond industry.
+Even now, they are bound to uphold the highest standard of ethics and integrity to the diamond industry, where ensuring a high level of dependability for first-time shoppers is essential.

-In 1996, AGS was the first organization to establish its own gemological laboratory to create a diamond cut grading system that consumers could read and understand.
-They accurately and consistently graded diamonds using their 4C’s grading system, providing consumers with a greater amount of education and clarity in choosing a diamond.
+In 1966, AGS was the first organization to establish its own gemological laboratory to create a diamond cut grading system that consumers could read and understand.
+They accurately and consistently graded diamonds using their Four Cs grading system, providing consumers with a greater amount of education and clarity in choosing a diamond.

-AGS’s diamond grading is categorized by 4 C’s: carat, color, clarity, and cut, all of which are graded on the 0-10 scale.
+AGS’s diamond grading is categorized by 4 Cs: carat, followed by color, clarity, and cut, all of which are graded on the 0-10 scale.
 Each diamond is analyzed and graded by at least two gemologists, based on these four qualities.